szilard/benchm-ml/z-other-tools/README.md

 **Why binary classification and random forests?** Because binary classification is the largest use case in machine learning applications, while random forests is the most widely used tool to deal with that after logistic regression (but linear models are usually less accurate).
+GBMs are also great, widely-used and most often more accurate, but they require more work (tuning, avoiding overfitting etc.) therefore the choice of RF for this very simple absolute minimal benchmark.

 **Why a mix of categorical and numeric features and 1 million records?** Because most business applications have categorical features, and despite the big data hype